Sri Lanka holiday checklist, Sri Lanka travel tips

 Sri Lanka’s diverse landscape takes most holidaymakers in surprise.
-Sri Pada and Knuckles mountain range both are surpassing most of the mountains in the region with regards to historical and natural value.
+Sri Pada or better known as Adams peak and Knuckles mountain range both are surpassing most of the mountains in the region with regards to historical and natural importance.
 Both places are ranked among the adventure holiday destinations of top-notch value.
 The highest peak of Sri Lanka known as Pidurutalagala rises up to 2524 meters from the sea level.
 Its green cap is engulfed in mist at most of the time of the year.
 Today Pidurutalagala is not a hiking destination as it was in the past, accessibility is restricted due to the security reasons.

-Sri Lanka is a popular holiday destination in the world travel community.
-This island is a multi-faceted holiday destination with the possibility to touch one of the oldest unique cultures in the world with pristine beaches, primaeval rainforest, awe-inspiring historical construction, fascinating animal world and warm friendly people.
+Sri Lanka is a multi-faceted holiday destination with the possibility to touch one of the oldest unique cultures in the world with pristine beaches, primaeval rainforest, awe-inspiring historical construction, fascinating animal world and warm friendly people.
 Following are some of the Sri Lanka travel tips that can be helpful for you to know how things happening on the island.

 Plan your Sri Lanka holiday package